quimnaba/mister-md-scraper/README.md

-# MD Fantasy Football Chollo Finder
+# MD Fantasy Football Chollo Finder - La Liga

-This Python script is designed to help you quickly identify "chollos" (great deals) in the Mister Fantasy Football market, specifically for the Spanish first division, **La Liga**, in the **Mister Fantasy MD** application (BeManager).
+This Python script is designed to help you quickly identify "chollos" (bargains) in the Mister Fantasy Football market, specifically for the Spanish first division, **La Liga**, in the **Mister Fantasy MD** application (BeManager).

 The application compares the players currently available on the market with a predefined list of chollos, and the script **suggests which players